tannerwheeler/math5620/powerMethod.md

 **Description/Purpose:** This will perform an iteration either 750 times or until the results matrix hasn't changed since the last iteration.
 The number of times the matrix iterates can be changed.

-**Input:** You must enter a nxn matrix from the Matrix class in **Appendix B**.
+**Input:** You must enter a nxn matrix from the Matrix class in **Appendix B** (All operations of a matrix can be used with this class).
 This method also uses the Matrix class during the computation.

 **Output:** This will return the largest eigenvalue of the Matrix which can be used for the Matrix 2 Norm.